fcbarbi/fcbarbi.github.io/index.md

 3. [Statistics with R](http://www.statr.org) proposes a practical approach to learning Statistics and basic Econometrics using R, a free and amazing tool with an fast-growing user base.
 Here you find the fundamental concepts that Data Scientist candidates must grasp before diving into Machine Learning (ML) and Econometric methods.

 4. [Analyx](http://analyx.ch) is a Machine Learning Research Group.
-It's a meeting point to learn/teach and prepare to enter ML competitions (such as [Kaggle](https://www.kaggle.com/competitions)).
+It's a meeting point to learn/teach and prepare to enter ML competitions (such as [Kaggle](https://www.kaggle.com/competitions)'s and [Google](https://cloud.google.com/startups/ml-competition/)'s).

-5. [Tech Tutorials](http://sparklass.com/) Some practical field notes on Agile development, SQL/BigQuery, NoSQ/MongoDBL, Scala, Spark, Hadoop, R, Python, C++, UML and continuous self-education.
-The idea is to provide a channel to exchange experiences and improve our skills, together.

 ### Working Papers & Research Reports